cloudblog004/fantasticfoodies/content/en/posts/166-steps-to-make-any-night-of-the-week-black-bean-salsa-chicken-crock-pot.md

 1. Make ready 15 oz can pinto beans

 Pour Salsa Over Chicken and Seasoning.
-This is hands down the most flavorful, healthy and &#34;easy&#34; meal I&#39;ve ever made.
+This is hands down the most flavorful, healthy and *easy* meal I&#39;ve ever made.
 Sure, the crock-pot is a miracle worker, but many slow cooker recipes call for super-processed ingredients.
 Combine the jar of salsa and chopped onion.

 <!--inarticleads2-->